HL7/davinci-atr/input/pagecontent/spec.md

 #### Consumer identifies relevant Member Attribution List in Producer's system (Discovery of Group Resource)

 This interaction outlines the APIs for a Consumer (for example, Provider organization) to discover the Group Resource in a Producer's system ( for example, Payer organization).This Group resource represents the Member Attribution List that has been created by the Producer based on a contract between the Producer and the Consumer.
-FFor example, Multicare a Provider Organization would like to identify the Member Attribution List that a Payer organization (e.g Cambia Health Systems) has created based on a contract between Cambia and Multicare.
+For example, Multicare a Provider Organization would like to identify the Member Attribution List that a Payer organization (e.g Cambia Health Systems) has created based on a contract between Cambia and Multicare.

 **Precondition:**